lee2sman/Scripting_Spring2019/week5/README.md

 ### In these notes

 1. Case Study - Anymade Studio
   - how site architecture works with design
 2. Tutorial - jQuery and a simple site
-3. Tutorial - clock
+3. Tutorial - Javascript clock
- - the pure Javascript way of doing things instead of using jQuery
   - using setInterval to trigger a function to occur every specified number of milliseconds
 4. Assignment - build on tutorial and build a better clock!

 #### SNOW SECTION - not COVERED - the GitHub tutorials in this section will be covered next week!